Katrine (footballer)

-Katrine da Silva Costa (born 19 April 1998), simply known as Katrine, is a Brazilian professional footballer who plays as a midfielder for Série A1 club SE Palmeiras and the Brazil women's national team.
+Katrine da Silva Costa (born 19 April 1998), simply known as Katrine, is a Brazilian professional footballer who plays as a left-back and midfielder for Série A1 club Internacional and the Brazil women's national team.

 Club career

 Katrine has played for SC Corinthians Paulista, Grêmio Osasco Audax EC, SC Internacional, Grêmio FBPA, Minas Brasília FF and Palmeiras in Brazil.
+In the end of 2023 Internacional announced the return to the team and signed the contract until the end of 2025.

 International career

 Katrine represented Brazil at two FIFA U-20 Women's World Cup editions (2016 and 2018).
-She made her senior debut on 17 September 2021.
+She made her senior debut on 17 September 2021 in a friendly against Argentine which Brazil won 3–1.